commodo/neatza-app/README.md

 I did this script out of fun for my friends (with which I share an emailing list).

 They wanted nude pics of girls, and one day I just created this small app because it was fun.

-Now I just have to fill the buckets of pics every once in a while, to keep them happy.
+There's a script to populate the conf files, from sources.
+I wrote some scrapers, and I'll have to write a few more in the future.